 If you notice any of these signs, it is possible that the device has been infected with malware.

-The Cynet 360 Advanced Threat Detection and Response platform provides protection against threats including zero-day attacks, advanced persistent threats (APT), advanced malware, and trojans that can evade traditional signature-based security measures.
+The Cynet Unified, AI-Powered cybersecurity platform provides protection against threats, including zero-day attacks, advanced persistent threats (APT), advanced malware, and trojans that can evade traditional signature-based security measures.

 Block exploit-like behavior

-Cynet monitors endpoints memory to discover behavioral patterns that are typical to exploit such as an unusual process handling request.
+Cynet monitors endpoints’ memory to discover behavioral patterns that are typical of exploitation.
 These patterns are common to the vast majority of exploits, whether known or new, and provide effective protection even from zero-day exploits.

 Block exploit-derived malware

-Cynet employs multi-layered malware protection that includes ML-based static analysis, sandboxing and process behavior monitoring.
-In addition, they provide fuzzy hashing and threat intelligence.
-This ensures that even if a successful zero-day exploit establishes a connection with the attacker and downloads additional malware, Cynet will prevent this malware from running so no harm can be done.
+Cynet employs multi-layered malware protection powered by CyAI, its AI SOC Agent that drives autonomous threat prevention, detection, investigation and response.
+Built and continuously trained on millions of real-world samples, it features ML-based statistical analysis, and process behavior monitoring to learn, adapt, and act to stop malware at the endpoint without uploading to an analysis sandbox.
+The platform provides fuzzy hashing and threat intelligence, ensuring that even if a successful zero-day exploit establishes a connection with the attacker and downloads additional malware, it’s prevented from running, so no harm can be done.

 Uncover hidden threats